spessasus/spessasynth_core/docs/Generator-Class.md

 # Generator class

 This class represents a single generator.

 ## Properties

 ### generatorType

 An enum, see below.

 ```js
 console.log(generator.generatorType); // 48 - initial attenuation
 ```

 ### generatorValue

 The generator's value can be negative.

 ```js
 console.log(generator.generatorValue); // -10
 ```

 ## All generator types

 Below are all defined generator types as of soundfont 2.04.

-> [!IMPORTANT]
+!!!
+Important

-> Generator 48 (Initial Attenuation) applies a 0.04 multiplier instead of 0.1 multiplier like in the spec.
+    Generator 48 (Initial Attenuation) applies a 0.04 multiplier instead of 0.1 multiplier like in the spec.
-> Every soundfont synth does this to remain compatible, unfortunately.
+    Every soundfont synth does this to remain compatible, unfortunately.

 | Generator ID | Generator Name                          | Minimum Value | Maximum Value | Default Value | Description                                                                               |
 |--------------|-----------------------------------------|---------------|---------------|---------------|-------------------------------------------------------------------------------------------|